Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • The mediator files a report — if reconciliation was not achieved, the case proceeds

-Stage 4: Cooling-Off Period — or Waiver Application (Up to 6 Months)
+Stage 4: Cooling-Off Period or Waiver Application

 • Substantial prior separation — typically 18 months or more, supported by evidence